Learn to Interpret Atari Agents: Atari Analysis

 \subsection{Enduro}

-In this racing game, the total return is the total number of cars that the player has passed.
-On each day, the player has to pass a minimum number of cars to qualify for the next day.
-Passing more cars than the minimum does not bring extra return.
-Variations in weather and time add extra difficulty for avoiding collisions.
+Enduro is a racing game in which the total return for the player is the total number of cars that the player is able to pass while they control a vehicle.
+The duration of the game is divided into `days.'
+On each day, the player has to pass a minimum number of cars to qualify for the race next day.
+If at any time, a collision with other cars happen, the player's vehicle suffers a severe speed penalty.
+Passing more cars than the minimum required amount for each day does not bring extra return.
+Variations in weather conditions and the time of the day add more challenges to the game.

-By setting the number of score maps $N=2$ in RS-Rainbow, we obtain two individual \emph{gazes} of the agent.
+By setting the number of score maps ($N$) to $2$ in RS-Rainbow, we can obtain two individual \emph{gazes} of the agent.
 A gaze is a region assigned the highest importance and contributes the most to the Q value estimation.
-We first describe the most common patterns appearing in the two gazes throughout the game, and use them to characterize the general policy.
-Then we focus on special cases when gazes shift to new patterns, which we discover explaining interesting changes in the inference rationale.
+We first describe the most common patterns followed by the two gazes throughout the game and use them to characterize the general policy.
+Then we turn to special cases where gazes detect new patterns, which we discover to be associated to interesting deviations from the general policy.

-\textbf{General strategy.} As shown in Fig.~\ref{fig:en-1} to Fig.~\ref{fig:en-3}, both the left and right gazes attend to the race track, yet with different focuses.
-We discover that the left gaze focuses on different segments of the race track at different times,~\emph{e.g.,}~the far, the intermediate, and the near segments, whereas the right gaze consistently follows the player, which can be seen as a player tracker.
-Importantly, the locations discovered by the left gaze correspond to distant cars that are potential collision targets, and the player tracker also closely monitors upcoming cars that are imminent collision threats.
+\textbf{General strategy}.
+As shown in Figures~\ref{fig:en-1} to~\ref{fig:en-3}, both the left and the right gazes attend to the race track, but focus on different things.
+We discover that at different instances of time, the left gaze focuses on parts of the race track that are at different distances, \emph{i.e.}, the far, the intermediate, and the closest sections.
+In the meanwhile, the right gaze is locked on the player-controlled vehicle and follows it all the time.
+For this reason, we refer to the right gaze as the player tracker.
+Importantly, the locations that the left gaze is interested in nearly always contain cars, which are targets that should not be run into; and the player tracker (the right gaze), in addition to following the player's vehicle, monitors the closest upcoming cars, which may pose imminent collision threats.

-The general inference rationale of RS-Rainbow is summarized as the following.
-On a high level, the agent considers the race track as the most important region and subsequently features from this region contributes the most to Q value predictions.
-Specifically, the agent distinguishes between two categories of objects on the race track,~\emph{i.e.},~cars and the player.
-On the one hand, the agent locates the player and the local area around for avoiding immediate collisions.
-On the other hand, the agent locates the next potential collision targets at various distances.
-The agent first separately recognizes the player and approaching cars, and then combines the two when making decisions.